-The vendor’s intention is to trick the receiver into ordering new, perhaps unnecessary posters with the attached form.
+The vendor’s intention is to trick you into ordering new (perhaps unnecessary) posters with the attached form.
 However, you and/or your locations should not purchase the new poster set, as the sender does not actually know any of your company details or compliance needs.
 Too often, receivers will submit payment in fear of non-compliance and receive a poster that doesn’t meet their needs.

-Companies with multiple locations are challenged with managing labor law poster updates across state, county and city jurisdiction, which can be further complicated by the “Open Immediately” scam.
+Companies with many locations across U.S. are challenged with managing labor law poster updates across multiple jurisdictions, which can be further complicated by the “Open Immediately” scam.

-This type of scare tactic starts with an individual company location receiving an urgent “open immediately” message (email, mail, etc.) with a non-compliance fine warning inside.
+This type of scare tactic starts with an individual company location receiving an urgent “open immediately” message with a noncompliance fine warning inside.

-It’s common for locations to fall for this scam, as these messages often pass for communications from their company’s corporate office.
-Locations believe the warning is valid and must purchase whatever poster is offered in the communication.
+It’s common for locations to fall for this scam, as these messages often attempt to mimic communication from their company’s corporate office.
+Locations believe the warning is valid and feel the need to purchase whatever poster is offered in the communication.

-To prevent this from happening, make sure your locations understand how your labor compliance program works, and that they should not respond to notices of this type.
+To prevent this from happening, make sure your location managers understand how your poster compliance program works, and that they should not respond to these types of notices.

 The Fake Audit